raptor-bots/.github/profile/EUPL-License-Information.md

 * Open Software License (OSL) v.
 2.1, v.
 3.0
 * Eclipse Public License (EPL) v.
 1.0
 * CeCILL License v.
 2.1

+Please note that this is glossing over crucial details, and more used as a reference for ourself to setup our internal tooling.
+If you want to re-license a derivate under something else than the EUPL, you should REALLY read the EUPL!